 Foresight Reports estimates that rates of obesity will rise even further to 36 percent in men and 28 percent in women in 2015 and 47 percent and 36 percent respectively by 2025.

-It is almost the same situation or even worse in USA.
+It is almost the same situation or even worse in the USA.

 Some of the major reasons for weight gain:

-Very rich and heavy food, difficult to digest.
+eating very rich and heavy food which is difficult to digest

 Panchakarma or detoxification: